jtlindsey/RailsFinance/README.md

 - [x] Handle Escrow (P&I, Taxes, Insurance, and PMI or other additions)
 - [x] Home page with overview and profile summary
 - [x] Net-worth tracking
+- [x] Add files to transactions (receipts as image or pdf, clicking on view transaction shows receipt titles and allows download of reciept)
+- [x] Update software without loosing existing data
 - [ ] Transaction(transfer) edit(as one block action)
 - [ ] Credit Cards, Loans, etc (Balance, Limit, Interest rate, and ability to sort by order should be paid off for lowest total interest paid)
-- [ ] Consider using Ransack alone instead of activeadmin gem for search query forms
-- [ ] Consider using activeadmin gem
-- [ ] Cross platform compatible with Windows, Mac, Linux, iOS, Android OS (test on all)
-- [ ] Check browser Resize Text
-- [ ] Create query page for multiple types of querys (spending, income, expenses, by payee, by category, )
-- [ ] Add graph options to query page
 - [ ] Print as pdf (custom print.css)
-- [ ] Add files to transactions (receipts as image or pdf, clicking on view transaction shows receipt preview and allows download of reciept copy)
+- [ ] Click budget to view all transactions for that budget category and period
-- [ ] Database backup
-- [ ] Update software without loosing existing data
-- [ ] Graphs for others by link to page to create
 - [ ] Graphs printable
-- [ ] Create Getting Started Guide (Easy Quick Start Guide)
-- [ ] Create Getting started video
-- [ ] Create feature video

 ### Priority 2 Features